 Whatever you’re going through… other people are too.

 Did you lose friends because of your eating disorder? is a timely question

-For the last few weeks people have been self-isolating all around the world because of the COVID-19 crisis.
+For the last few weeks people have been self-isolating all around the world because of COVID.

 But to me it’s felt extra-strange.